zulfadlizainal/nbiot-res-calculator/DL NSF Resource Utilization/README.md

 Calculation method of LTE NB-IoT DL N-SF utilization based on scheduled NPDSCH.
 Calculation is being done based on the reference of 3GPP and captured DCI (NPDCCH) data from Qualcomm Chipset.

 ### Explanation
 In LTE NB-IoT, DL resource unit is known as N-SF.
-This is due to in LTE NB-IoT, frequency domain will always be 1 PRB or 12 Subcarriers.
+This is due to in LTE NB-IoT, frequency domain will always be 1 PRB or 12 subcarriers.
 Hence, the important metric to indicate DL NB-IoT resource would be measuring the N-SF, which is the number of subframes allocated.

 DL Frame structure in LTE NB-IoT:
 <br />